 - The next few layers should be your sturdy ingredients, like your cucumber, tomato and peppers, along with the chickpeas.

 - Keep the quinoa near the top - away from the dressing so it stays nice and fresh

-- End with your herbs or any types of greens, so they’re crisp and full of flavour
+- End with your favourite greens (spinach) or herbs, so they're crisp and full of flavour

 - Store in the fridge for 3-4 days